How to Grow and Care for Purple Coneflower | Echinacea purpurea Care

 Planting Purple Coneflowers in the Ground

-Dig up the soil to a depth of about 12-18 in. to loosen it and get rid of all the weeds and other debris from the soil.
+Dig up the soil to a depth of about 12-18 inches to loosen it and get rid of all the weeds and other debris from the soil.

 Prepare planting holes twice as wide as the rootballs at a spacing of 12-24 inches.
 Incorporate a handful of fully decomposed organic manure per hole.